protesilaos/protesilaos.github.io/_archive/2016/2016-08-15-mea-culpa-eu-politics.md

 ## The transitional phase

 I still have to make some changes to my website.
 There may be parts that need to be brought up to date.
 I started by rewriting my [profile](/author/) and [contact](/contact/) pages.
 Check them out and share your thoughts if you think something is amiss.
 I will take care of any irregularities in time.

-For those of you who use RSS/Atom (the kind of stuff parsed by Feedly), I have to warn you that my current feed is a "catch-all".
-It delivers everything I post on this website.
-Obviously this is not an ideal setting.
-EU policy should be kept separate from coding stuff.
-However I am not eager to proceed with multiple content-specific feeds for a couple of reasons:

-1. It is the kind of complexity that may confuse new readers.
-2. Because of my employment outlook, I still need to remind people that I am not *just* a policy analyst.

-Besides, I have realised that avid RSS followers, myself included, are a dying breed.
-Most users get updates from their social network of choice.

-Which brings me to the next point: I am back on Twitter [@protstavrou](https://twitter.com/protstavrou).
-It was foolish of me to quit in the first place.
-Twitter is where all the EU policy people are active and, quite frankly, I much prefer it to Facebook.
-So if you feel like it, tweet me your "hello".
-I still do not intend to be the most vociferous of users.
-Will limit my presence to updates about my writings and probably some carefully curated links from third parties.

 To conclude, I must apologise for all this mess.
 Please excuse me for going to great lengths just to cope with extraordinary circumstances.
 Things are stable now.
 I am regaining confidence and am looking forward to improving my condition.
 Thank you for your attention and understanding.
 See you around.